x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/create-cloud-based-archive.md

 - The user with the on-premises primary mailbox must have a user account in your Microsoft 365 or Office 365 organization.

-- The user account must be assigned an Exchange Online Archiving for Exchange Server license.
+- The user account must be assigned an Exchange Online Archiving license.
+For more information about the different options, see [Exchange Online Archiving plans](https://docs.microsoft.com/office365/servicedescriptions/exchange-online-archiving-service-description/exchange-online-archiving-service-description#exchange-online-archiving-plans).
 The steps for assigning a license are included in the procedures in Step 1.

 - After you enable the cloud-based archive mailbox in Step 1, it might take up to 30 minutes for the cloud-based archive mailbox to be provisioned.
 This is because the cloud-base archive mailbox is created by the process of directory synchronization, where your on-premises Active Directory is synchronized with Azure Active Directory (Azure AD) in Microsoft 365 or Office 365.
 By default, directory synchronization runs once every 30 minutes.